statoscope/statoscope/packages/ui-webpack/README.md

 ## Key-features list

-### Entrypoints
+### Entry points

-Shows entrypoints with their chunks, modules, assets and used packages.
+Shows entry points with their chunks, modules, assets, and used packages.

 ![Entrypoints](docs/entries.png)